skeoop/skeoop.github.io/results/design-patterns.md

 * Grammer is good.

 ### Model-View-Controller by [Jidapar Jettananurak and Salilthip Phuklang](https://bitbucket.org/b5710546542/model-view-controller-pattern)
-* Brief explanation is good but doesn't explain why use the pattern.
+* Brief explanation is good but doesn't explain **why use the pattern**.
-* How do controller and model communicate with view?
+* How do controller and model communicate with view? (not shown)
 * Example is OK but model is anemic (doesn't do much).
 Since controller has methods like "removeStudent" the model layer should have a class for managing students, such as StudenDao (database access object) or Registrar.
 * No exercise.
 * Grammar is good.